wxcuop/algorithmic-trading/README.md

 ### 2. Alternative Data Machine Learning Long/Short Prediction Strategy

-Very similar to the previous strategy, but also uses news-based sentiment to train the model.
-In addition to the closing price SMA, it takes the SMA of the news sentiment over 1–16 days.
+This strategy is similar to the first but enriches the feature set with news-based sentiment.
+In addition to SMAs of the closing price, it incorporates SMAs of news sentiment over 1–16 day periods.

-The sentiment is specific to the backtested symbol, so if a news article mentiones more than a single symbol, the sentiment taken into the account by the model is the symbol sentiment, not the article sentiment.
-For example, if the article says "AMD (AMD) beats Intel (INTC) in the race to the Moon", the sentiment of the article will be bullish, the AMD sentiment will be strongly bullish however the esentimend of INTC will be negative.
-If we backtest single stock INTC, only the negative INTC sentiment will be taken into account by the model
+The sentiment data is entity-specific.
+For example, if an article states, "AMD (AMD) beats Intel (INTC) in the race to the Moon," the model uses the specific sentiment for each symbol, not the overall article sentiment.
+In this case, sentiment for AMD would be strongly bullish, while sentiment for INTC would be negative.
+When backtesting a strategy for INTC, only its negative sentiment would be considered.

 ---

 ### 3. Enhanced Alternative Data ML Long/Short Prediction Strategy

-A future enhancement will add sentiment for competitors and the industry segment.
-To determine which symbols represent competitors, GenAI will be used.
-To identify the segment a symbol belongs to, the external security master provided by Alphavantage will be queried.
+A future enhancement will add sentiment for competitors and the broader industry segment.
+Competitors will be identified using GenAI, while industry segments will be determined by querying an external security master from Alphavantage.

 ---